ellrussbest/marketplace/README.md

 > I used **ReactJS** to build the front end and interact with the **NEAR-API-JS (JavaScript Library)**

 ## Challenges encoutered
-- Serialization of the data using Borsh - Different data required different serialization and I encountered multiple serialization error.
+- Serialization of the data using Borsh - Different data required different serialization and I encountered multiple serialization errors before finally knowing what to exactly.

 ## Installing and running the program
 you can find the program from the following [githubpage:](https://ellrussbest.github.io/marketplace/).
 You could also choose to clone the program from the following [github repository](https://github.com/ellrussbest/marketplace/).